-In 2007, Lincoln acquired a 7 sq. mile land package covering the entire mining district.
+By 2007, Lincoln had compiled a 7 sq. mile land package covering the entire mining district.
 Includes two important private parcels, the Wilson patents and the Wheeler patents.
 Approximately 90% of the gold resources defined to date occur on the private lands which are surrounded by Forest Service ground.

-Drilling of 190 drill holes by Teck Resources in the 1990s, 85 holes drilled by Lincoln in 2010 and 2016 for a total of 275 holes including 6 metallurgical core holes.
+The drilling of 190 drill holes by Teck Resources in the 1990s and 85 holes drilled by Lincoln in 2010 and 2016 makes up the 275 holes drilled on the property; this includes 6 metallurgical core holes.
 The metallurgical work has been completed by McClelland Labs and Kappes Cassiday in Reno; good recoveries have been shown.
 Engineering work has been completed by Welsh-Hagen Associates in Reno and a positive Preliminary Economic Assessment was completed in 2011 & amended in 2015.
-A pre-feasibility is underway and should be complete by mid-year 2018.
+A pre-feasibility is underway and should be completed by year end 2018.
 Extensive environmental baseline studies have been completed and others are on-going.
-The studies are being lead by Stantec Consulting Services in Renoand include Wildlife Studies including sage grouse & raptors studies, botanical studies, seeps & springs studies, hydrologic basin studies, cultural resources surveys, static & kinetic geochemical studies on waste and ore, on-site weather station, and many more studies are required and underway.
+The studies are being lead by Stantec Consulting Services in Reno and include Wildlife Studies including sage grouse & raptors studies, botanical studies, seeps & springs studies, hydrologic basin studies, cultural resources surveys, static & kinetic geochemical studies on waste and ore, on-site weather station.
+A number of other studies are required and underway.